 Not every train offers first-class tickets, but all trains we drove with, differentiated between second and third class.
 We were unsure which class might be the best to choose and the following describes that depending on your situation.

 We drove with a reserved first-class ticket from Nanu Oya to Ella as the train ride after Haputale is considered to be one of the most beautiful train roads in the world.
 That’s why we did not want to risk a bad view and just reserved seats one day in advance for 1,000 LKR directly at the train station.
 The first class is more comfortable and most of all more quiet as the rest of the train.
 Our train to Ella had a big front window that provided us a great view on the impressive train road through Sri Lanka’s highlands.

 Reserved 1st class ticket from Nanu Oya to Ella: 1,000 LKR

-You want to know more about train ride in Sri Lanka?
+Do you want to know more about the train ride in Sri Lanka?
 We bundled some further info in our Sri Lanka eBook.